compilerai/ooelala-project/README.md

 	* *scripts* - This subdirectory contains the scripts used to build and run the Polybench benchmarks to obtain the speedups listed in Table 4 of the paper.
 Comparisons between various compilers have been drawn.
 	* *selected_benchmarks* - This represents the selected subset of benchmarks which we have annotated with custom `RESTRICT` macro predicates (corresponding to `CANT_ALIAS` used in the paper), used to provide the additional aliasing information, but in no way modifying the behaviour of the program

-* *requirements.sh* - This script performs installation of gcc, g++, python, pip and pandas as listed in the prerequisites described above.
-The Intel C Compiler (icc) and the SPEC CPU 2017 benchmarks have already been installed on the VM instance, using the appropriate educational license.

 * *CANT_ALIAS.md* - This is a tutorial which discusses the *CANT_ALIAS* predicate described in the paper.
 It outlines the use of the macro and the subtleties associated with that.

 ## Setting up the tool